wareya/BBAE/design.md

 - Pointers derived from `symbol_lookup_unsized` are assumed to alias any other pointer derived from `symbol_lookup_unsized`, including other symbols.
 - Pointers derived from `symbol_lookup` are assumed to alias only other pointers derived from the same symbol.
 Additionally, only accesses to the defined region can be derived from the pointer.
 Accesses outside the defined region are UB.
 - Pointers derived from anything else are assumed to alias any pointer whose value they derive from in any way, except for null checks.
-- Blessed pointers (via ptralias_bless), and all pointers derived from them, are assumed to alias absolutely all pointers.
+- Blessed pointers (via `ptralias_bless` or `int_to_ptr_blessed`), and all pointers derived from them, are assumed to alias absolutely all pointers.
+- Aliasing manipulation instructions like `ptralias_bless` override the above.

 Things that alias more things override the aliasing considerations of things that alias fewer things.
-For example, stack_slot-derived pointers alias all pointers of unknown origin, despite being specified as only aliasing pointers from the same stack slot, because pointer of unknown origin alias all pointers.
+For example, stack_slot-derived pointers alias all blessed pointers, despite being specified as only aliasing pointers from the same stack slot, because blessed pointers alias all pointers.

 The compiler is allowed to analyze pointer math and determine statement-specific aliasing accordingly.
 For example: